Špansko

-Špansko is a neighbourhood in the western part of Zagreb.
+Špansko is a neighbourhood in the western part of Zagreb, Croatia.
 It has about 24,000 inhabitants.
 It belongs to Stenjevec district.

-Špansko is divided into two parts (two independent local councils) – Špansko-sjever (Špansko North) and Špansko-jug (Špansko South) – by Antun Šoljan Street.
+Špansko consists of two parts (two independent local councils), Špansko-sjever (Špansko North) and Špansko-jug (Špansko South) which are separated by Antun Šoljan Street.

-There are two Catholic parishes in Špansko: parish of Blessed Virgin Mary and Ivan Merz.
+There are two Catholic parishes in Špansko: parish of Our Lady of Sorrows and Ivan Merz.

 Postal code of the neighbourhood is 10090.

 Etymology

 The name Špansko derives from the word špan, that in Duchy of Pannonian Croatia and later during the Croatian history (especially of the medieval period) noted nobleman's or municipal (općina's) tax-collector among serfs.
-Word is of Croatian origin (župan > žpan), but was modified by both Hungarian (ispan) and Croatian language (ispan > span > špan). Špansko is administrative area of a certain špan, his tax-collecting area.
+The word is of Croatian origin (župan > žpan), but was modified by both Hungarian (ispan) and Croatian language (ispan > span > špan). Špansko is administrative area of a certain špan, his tax-collecting area.

 The first known toponym of Špansko is Lonka (1242), which was later modified into Lonka Superior ("Upper Lonka", 1346).
 The first mention of the "Špansko" is Lwka Špani toponym from the year of 1598.